Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 twitch_miner.mine(followers=True, blacklist=["user1", "user2"])
 ```

-### `ENABLE_ANALYTICS.py` file in the main directory toggles Analytics
+### `analytics` option in `twitch_minerfile` toggles Analytics

-Disabling Analytics significantly reduces memory consumption and saves some disk space.
+Disabling Analytics significantly reduces memory consumption and saves some disk space by not creating and writing `/analytics/*.json`.

-- Remove this file if you don't need Analytics.
-Or rename it to something different, like `DISABLE_ANALYTICS.py`.
+Set this option to `True` if you need Analytics.
+Otherwise set this option to `False` (default value).
-- To enable Analytics back - just create this file again.
-Or rename it back to `ENABLE_ANALYTICS.py`.

-This file can be empty.

 ## Migrating from an old repository (the original one):
 If you already have a `twitch-cookies.pkl` and you don't want to log in again, please create a `cookies/` folder in the current directory and then copy the .pkl file with a new name `your-twitch-username.pkl`